SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/remote-management/source-templates/kafka/kafka.md

 <DataConfiguration/>

 :::info
-To know about the periodic changes for this source template, refer to the [changelog](changelog.md).
+Refer to the [changelog](changelog.md) to know about the periodic changes for this source template.
 :::